What 25 Successful People Were Doing by the Time They Turned 25

 Actress Jennifer Lawrence was an Oscar-winner raking in millions.

-Twenty-six-year-old Lawrence is Hollywood’s highest-paid actress, raking $46 million pretax over 12 months in 2016, and closer to $52 million in 2015, according to Forbes.
+Twenty-six-year-old Lawrence is one of Hollywood’s highest-paid actress, raking $46 million pretax over 12 months in 2016, and closer to $52 million in 2015, according to Forbes.

 By the time she was 25, Lawrence had starred in the box-office hit “Hunger Games” trilogy and worked alongside a star-studded cast in the “X-Men” series.